Electrocardiographic diagnosis of myocardial infarction in the presence of bundle branch block or a paced rhythm

 The diagnosis of myocardial infarction (MI) is typically suspected from the history of chest pain and may be confirmed by the electrocardiogram (ECG) and elevations in serum troponins and CK-MB.
 (See "Criteria for the diagnosis of acute myocardial infarction" and "Electrocardiogram in the diagnosis of myocardial ischemia and infarction".)

 The ECG diagnosis of an acute MI in patients with right or left bundle branch block (RBBB or LBBB) or a paced rhythm will be reviewed here.
 Other issues related to RBBB and LBBB are discussed separately.
 (See "Right bundle branch block" and "Left bundle branch block".)

-The electrocardiogram (ECG) diagnosis of myocardial infarction (MI) is more difficult when the baseline ECG shows a bundle branch block pattern that may precede or be a complication of the infarct or the patient has a paced rhythm [1-5].
-The frequency of bundle branch block was best assessed in a review of almost 300,000 infarctions from the National Registry of Myocardial Infarction 2 investigators .
+The electrocardiogram (ECG) diagnosis of myocardial infarction (MI) is more difficult when the baseline ECG shows a bundle branch block pattern that may precede or be a complication of the infarct or when the patient has a ventricular paced rhythm [1-5].
+The frequency of bundle branch block was assessed in a review of almost 300,000 infarctions from the National Registry of Myocardial Infarction 2 investigators .
 Right bundle branch block was present in approximately 6 percent and left bundle branch block in 7 percent of infarctions.
 Patients with bundle branch block were significantly less likely than those without bundle branch block to receive appropriate therapy with aspirin or beta blockers, had more comorbid disease, and had a significant increase in in-hospital mortality.